markcoty/AWS-Weather-API-Project/ReadMe.md

 ## The visuals produced are here: [Visuals](https://github.com/markcoty/AWS-Weather-API-Project/tree/main/Visuals)

-## Some EDA can be viewed here, in the Jupyter Notebook:
+## The EDA can be viewed here, in the Jupyter Notebook: [Notebook](https://github.com/markcoty/AWS-Weather-API-Project/blob/main/Notebook/AWS-Weather-API-Project.ipynb)

 ## Conclusion: The 5-day outlook didn't change much during the period covered, and clouds and rain are definitely dominant.